zertyz/reactive-mutiny/PLANNING.md

 # Being-Done

-**(f20)** 2024-03-02: Expose `BoundedOgreAllocator` functionalities to the `ChannelProducer`:
-Some users of our trait -- specially `reactive-messaging` -- work in close relation with `ChannelProducer`s.
-To allow them to have a simpler type system, we should add more items to our trait to intermediate the talk with the underlying allocator:
-  1) Allocate a slot
-  2) Free an allocated slot
-  3) Upgrade the medium version, as this API change introduces backwards incompatibilities
-  4) Bonus: The above lets us easily add a `.send_with_async(async_producer_closure)` method.
-Lets do it!

 **(f21)** 2024-03-02: Possibly introduce the `OgreBoundedBoxAllocator` to enable advanced usage in `reactive-messaging`:
 This will enable `reactive-messaging` to receive variable sized binary messages.
 This should be better explored, as it seems there are options.
 Use cases tests should be added for sending